rc-davis/testing-with-sea-orm/README.md

-# bakery-backend
+# Testing with SeaORM

-An example of SeaORM usage.
+How SeaORM can help you build an app that uses Postgres as the main database and an in-memory SQLite database for integration tests.

 ## Integration tests

+As usual, integration tests can be found in the `tests` directory.

-The main benefit of this setup is the ability to run integration tests against an in-memory SQLite database instead of a live Postgres database, thus avoiding the need for network or file system access in most tests.
+The main benefit of this setup is that it avoids the need for network or file system access in integration tests.
-A full testing strategy would still include a smaller number of end-to-end tests that run on a live Postgres database.
+(Note that a full testing strategy would still include a smaller number of end-to-end tests that run on a live Postgres database.)

 The main disadvantage of this setup is that SeaORM, like all ORMs, is a leaky abstraction.
 Sometimes you will need to write both Postgres and SQLite specific code.
-You can switch at runtime or compile time.

-- **Runtime switching**: The `db.get_database_backend()` function returns an enum with `DbBackend::Postgres` and `DbBackend::Sqlite` variants.
-  This is a required argument for functions that use raw SQL statements, like `Statement::from_string()` or `Statement::from_sql_and_values()`.
+This setup allows you to switch between the two both in repositories and migrations with the `db.get_database_backend()` function.
+This returns a `DbBackend` enum (with `Postgres` and `Sqlite` variants) which is a required argument for functions that use raw SQL statements, like `Statement::from_string()` or `Statement::from_sql_and_values()`.

-- **Compile time switching**: If you always use SQLite for testing and Postgres otherwise, you can use `#[cfg(not(test))]` for Postgres and `#[cfg(test)]` for SQLite.
+### Sharing Tokio Runtimes in Integration Tests

+`[tokio::test]` sets up a different tokio runtime for each test.
+This crate annotates integration tests with `#[tokio_shared_rt::test(shared)]`, because it sets up a single tokio runtime that is shared between integration tests in the same file.
+This allows us to set up a single, shared database connection and run database migrations once before tests begin.

+### Debugging and Logging

+You can pass some environment variables to the integration test runner for special behavior.

+- `DEBUG=true` - This creates a database file for each test rather than using an in-memory database, which is slower but easy to inspect.
+The file has the same name as the top-level rust file (with a `.sqlite` extension) and is cleared out at the beginning of every test run.
+This also turns on debug logging.
+- `VERBOSE=true` - This turns on debug logging while still using the fast, in-memory database.

-### Use with a monorepos
+### Use with a monorepo

 For this setup to work in a monorepo, you would need to do two things: